The Armidale School: History

-The foundation stone of the main building, designed by noted architect Sir John Sulman, was laid on 22 February 1893 by the Governor of New South Wales, by the Rt.
+The foundation stone of the main building, designed by noted architect Sir John Sulman, was laid on 22 February 1893 by the Governor of New South Wales, the Rt.
 Hon.
 Victor Albert George, Earl of Jersey.
 The Opening Ceremony was performed by the Rt.
 Rev Arthur Vincent Green, Bishop of Grafton and Armidale, on 15 May 1894.

-The name of the company and school was changed in 1896 to The Armidale School (TAS).
-In the same year, TAS joined the Athletic Association of the Great Public Schools of New South Wales (GPS) in Sydney.
+The names of the company and school were changed in 1896 to The Armidale School.
+In the same year, TAS joined the AAGPS in Sydney.

 In 1950, the school site was transferred to the trustees of the Church of England Diocese of Armidale, and was administered by a School Council comprising members from the Diocese, Old Boys' Union, and P&F through to 2009.

-On 1 January 2010, the school was incorporated as a company limited by guarantee under the Corporations Act with the name "The Armidale School".
+On 1 January 2010, the school was incorporated as a company limited by guarantee under the Corporations Act with the name "The Armidale School."

 In March 2015, the school announced it would commence full co-education and began taking enrolments for Year 12 students, who would begin tuition in October 2015, and for Year 6–11 students, to begin tuition in 2016.
 This expanded upon the Junior School, which became co-educational in 1989, and was announced following a nine-week consultation process.
-The school started in 2016 with 53 girls, including 14 boarders.
-The first female students to complete their entire education at the school were achieved in 2022.
-By the start of 2023, girls accounted for around 43 percent of total enrolments.
+The school year began in 2016 with 53 girls, including 14 boarders, and the first female students to complete their entire education at the school did so in 2022.